 Save for salary in lieu of notice which is discussed above and any amounts that have vested in the employee prior to the termination of the employment relationship, there is no specific financial compensation required under law to terminate the employment relationship.
 The financial compensation payable would depend on the terms of the employment agreement and prevailing norms.

-the EA prohibits employers and female employees from contracting out of any right to maternity benefits to the extent that doing so deprives the female employee of that right or removes/reduces the liability of the employer to make the required payments pursuant to such benefits;and
+the EA renders any contract of service void in so far as it purports to deprive female employees from maternity benefits or removes/reduces the liability of the employer to make the required payments pursuant to such benefits; and

-the Retirement and Re-Employment Act prohibits employers and employees from (a) contracting to exclude or limit the operation of the Act or (b) contracting to preclude any person from making a representation, claim or application under the Act.
+the Retirement and Re-Employment Act renders void any term of a contract of service which purports (a) to exclude or limit the operation of the Act or (b) to preclude any person from making a representation, claim or application under the same act.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.